310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Midori %}
-Heheh, I guess that means I've grown up a bit, too…
+Heheh, I guess that means I’ve grown up a bit, too…

 Well, I do think something like a suspicious religion or whatever sounds creepy, though…
 {% endbubble %}